Meet The Team

-Charlie likes sleeping in the office (preferably in Dr Amelia’s handbag), wagging her tail like a dog, inspecting anything with feathers if given half an opportunity, giving everyone a “bath” and having a sneaky little treat from Raelene’s lunch box (specially packed for Charlie of course).
+Charlie likes sleeping in the office, wagging her tail like a dog, inspecting anything with feathers if given half an opportunity, giving everyone a “bath” and having a sneaky little treat from Raelene’s lunch box (specially packed for Charlie of course).

 Dr. Michael McAuliffe

 Dr Michael McAuliffe graduated from Melbourne University Veterinary School in 1982.
 He worked down in south Gippsland at the Leongatha Veterinary Clinic in Dairy/mixed practice for 2 years before returning to his home town of Kyabram, in northern Victoria.
 After a short stint here for 16 months, Dr McAuliffe jumped on a plane and headed for the Mother country, England, where he spent the next 3 years working as a locum mainly in London, and using the UK as a base to backpack around the world.
 He eventually returned to Kyabram in 1989 and settled back into Dairy/Mixed practice where he has been working since.

 Michael has completed some post graduate courses along the way.
 He holds an international certificate in acupuncture after completing the exams for IVAS and also has a Certificate in Gross Pathology.
 Michael is also a qualified CountDown Downunder (Mastitis) and an InCalf (Cattle Reproduction) advisor.
 He is an accredited NCPD pregnancy tester and a qualified examiner for the NCPD (National Pregnancy Testing Scheme – PREGCHECK™).
 He is a Transition Management adviser working in conjunction with Dairy Australia.